yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 {{< smc-grc-chart-scenario_1 >}}

-Press the "Start Simulation" button to observe how the incumbent slowly loses its seats to the alternative.
-"Reset button" sets the situation back to the original state.
-"Randomise Data" randomises the initial vote share of the Alternative Party between 12.5% and 49.9%.
-The slider allows manual adjustment of the vote swing in 0.1% steps.
+* "Start Simulation" to observe how the incumbent slowly loses its seats to the alternative.
+* "Reset button" sets the situation back to the original state.
+* "Randomise Data" randomises the initial vote share of the Alternative Party between 12.5% and 49.9%.
+Please "Reset" before using this.
+* The slider allows manual adjustment of the vote swing in 0.1% steps.

 As the voting trends shift, we observe alternative candidates are being elected in incrementally in areas with relatively stronger pockets of alternative support.